Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

-\begin{theorem}[Series test] Let $M$ be a compact Riemannian manifold and $\{f_n,\lambda_n\}$ be the eigenfuntions and eigenvalues of $-\Delta_g$ with multiplicity $t(n)$.
-Let $P_i$ ($i=1,2$) be two mean zero Gaussian random measures with spectral densities $\rho_i$ and the correlation operator $B_i$.
-If $B_i$ commutes, then $P_1\equiv P_2$ if and only if
+\begin{lemma} Let $P_i$ ($i=1,2$) be mean zero Mat\'ern/squared exponential Gaussian random measures with spectral densities $\rho_i$.
+Then, $P_1\equiv P_2$ if and only if

-\end{theorem} \begin{proof} See Appendix \ref{appA}. \end{proof} The series test is a sufficient and necessary condition.
-This is a substantial improvement over the integral test in Euclidean spaces, which offers only a sufficient condition.
-We will discuss the benefits of this difference after Theorem~\ref{thm:mfd}.
-Subsequently, we attend to microergodic parameters of Gaussian processes on a manifold with the Mat\'ern covariogram.
+\end{lemma} \begin{proof} See Appendix \ref{app:lem:test}. \end{proof} From Definition~\ref{def:mfd}, $\rho_i$ is strictly positive so the denominator is always non-zero.
+The series test is a sufficient and necessary condition.
+This is a significant enhancement over the integral test in Euclidean spaces, which offers only a sufficient condition.
+Its importance to us will become clear after Theorem~\ref{thm:mfd}.
+Subsequently, we consider microergodic parameters of Gaussian processes on a manifold with the Mat\'ern covariogram.
 This is analogous to Theorem~2 in \cite{zhang2004inconsistent} for compact Riemannian manifolds.